This document contains information that will quickly help you learn to use

-To approve the timesheet, the supervisor just clicks a link in the email message.
+To approve the timesheet, the supervisor just clicks a button in the email message.

 An option for disapproval is also available.
 A password is not required.

-respond to that click by providing a feedback popup assuring you that the request for approval has
+respond to that click by providing a feedback popup assure the user that the request for approval has

 been received and recorded.
 If your supervisor does not see the popup, it either means that Tempus did not

-receive the message or that the browser blocked the popup.
+receive the message or that the browser blocked the response.